strayMat/causal-ml-course/slides/penalized_linear_models.typ

 #slide(title: "What high-dimension means: Is p >> n common in economics?")[

+  == ⚠️ $p$ can be greater than the number of columns in the dataset

-  == Characteristics of the dataset that can lead to high-dimensionality
+  == Characteristics leading to high-dimensionality

   - Categorical variables with high cardinality, eg. job title, diagnoses...